The top 5 IT support problems for growing businesses and how to fix them

 Business leaders are often disconnected from IT and can fail to see how technology fits into the bigger picture.
 Other can go even further, viewing IT simply as a necessary evil which demands spend without delivering any real value.
 If your business views IT in this unfavourable light then you are missing out on a world of potential, likely making it harder to achieve your goals.
 If you’re planning on doubling the size of your business in the next three years but don’t inform IT, how will you ensure you have the infrastructure, systems and processes in place to support that growth, in that timeframe.
 When IT and business strategy are truly aligned, and working in partnership, a business can scale without limits.

 4. Increasing security risks

 Although technically not an issue only facing SMEs, the number of security threats directed at small businesses are rising.
-SMEs are often more at risk simply because they don’t believe they are a target for a cyber criminal.
+SMEs are often more at risk simply because they don’t believe they are a target for a cyber-criminal.
 Trade secrets, confidential communications, customer information and HR records are all of interest to hackers, as they can exploit them for financial gain.
-The reputational damage a successful breach cause is enough to severely weaken – and in some cases permanently destroy – even the strongest of brands.
+The reputational damage a successful breach causes is enough to severely weaken – and in some cases permanently destroy – even the strongest of brands.

-Of course there’s a number of security solutions to consider, but in order to truly mitigate the risks, you need to think beyond technology.
+Of course, there’s a number of security solutions to consider, but in order to truly mitigate the risks, you need to think beyond technology.
 Staff training is one of the most valuable investments a small business can make.
-Your people are your first line of defence and if they know how to recognise the signs they can be an effective barrier against cyber criminals.
+Your people are your first line of defence and if they know how to recognise the signs they can be an effective barrier against cyber-criminals.
 You should also look at undertaking certifications such as Cyber Essentials, Cyber Essentials Plus and if you’re really serious about security, ISO 27001 accreditations.
-These certifications will ensure your business has the appropriate security measures in place and demonstrates to customers that you take cyber security seriously.
+These certifications will ensure your business has the appropriate security measures in place and demonstrates to customers that you take cyber-security seriously.